Azure/enterprise-azureai/README.md

 azd env set SECONDARY_OPENAI_LOCATION '<your-secondary-openai-location>'
 ```

+> Note.
+Because Azure OpenAI isn't available yet in all regions, you might get an error when you deploy the resources.
+These OpenAI regions are allowed: westeurope, southcentralus, australiaeast, canadaeast, eastus, eastus2, francecentral, japaneast, northcentralus, swedencentral, switzerlandnorth, uksouth.
+You can find more information about the availability of Azure OpenAI [here](https://docs.microsoft.com/en-us/azure/openai/overview/regions).

 There is one environment variable we set automatically in the `azd` template, and that is your ip address.
 We use this to allow traffic from your local machine to the Azure Container Registry to deploy the containerized application.

 ### Step 3: Provision and deploy all the resources